xenon007/ai-engineering-hub/financial-analyst-deepseek/README.md

 **Get SambaNova API Key**:
 - Go to [SambaNova](https://fnf.dev/4jH8edk) and sign up for an account.
 - Once you have an account, go to the API Key page and copy your API key.
-- Paste your API key by creating a `.env` file as follows:
+- Paste your API key by creating a `.env` file as shown below:

 ```
 SAMBANOVA_API_KEY=your_api_key